Tamil Asylum Seeker Family Start Their Journey Home To Biloela

 Priya and Nades Murugappan came to Australia from Sri Lanka as refugees during a protracted ethnic conflict targeting the minority Tamils.

-They were granted temporary visas and settled in Biloela in central Queensland, where they created a home with their Australian born daughters, Kopika and Tharnicaa, before being uprooted and sent into detention.
+They were granted temporary visas before settling in Biloela in central Queensland, where they created a home with their Australian born daughters, Kopika and Tharnicaa, before being uprooted and sent into detention.

 The families long-awaited to return to their home in the regional Queensland town of Biloela was announced following Labor's Federal Election win.